rgt47/zzlongplot/README.md

 ### Helper Functions

 - **`compute_stats`**:
-  Computes summary statistics for observed and change values, accounting for grouping, faceting, and baseline (`zeroval`).
+  Computes summary statistics for observed and change values, accounting for grouping, faceting, and baseline (`baseline_value`).

 - **`generate_plot`**:
   Creates a ggplot object with dynamic axis scaling, grouping, faceting, and error representation.